The Definitive Geographic Location of Atlantis

 A Brief DisclaimerClaiming to have located The Definitive Geographic Location Of Atlantis may at first seem a bit boastful, but that is by no means the intent.
 Every Atlantis theory has its strength and this statement is simply identifying the element which is the strength of this particular site theory, an element differentiating itself from all other site theories by its degree of accurate adherence to the original account's geographic detail.

 This proposed site is definitive in the sense that there are no other locations on the planet that conform as closely to the geographic construct of Plato's Atlantis.
 Even more significantly, it conforms to a level that is almost impossible to occur by chance.
 For instance, consider the plain.
 It is described as a 10,000-stade (1,150-mile) rectangle defined by a navigable waterway.
 There is only one plain on our planet that conforms to these parameters.
 Had the writer opted for a slightly smaller or much larger rectangle or even a 10,000-stade circular plain it would have been an entirely different matter.
 None exist.
 So finding one lone 10,000-stade rectangular plain on the planet that is defined by navigable waterways is significant.
-Finding this truly unique feature within Plato's specified 14.5-mile distance from the sea, well, you start to realize Plato was either one of the luckiest individuals ever to exist or perhaps there exists elements of truth within his story.
+Finding this truly unique feature within Plato's specified 14.5-mile distance from the sea, well, you start to realize Plato was either one of the luckiest individuals ever to have existed or perhaps there exists elements of truth within his story.

 The Atlantis account provided by Plato provides an extraordinarily well-detailed description of the continent that includes the arrangement of geographic features (e.g., the inclusion of a plain surrounded by mountains to the north and open to the sea in the south), scale (larger than ancient Asia and Africa combined), and dimensions (an 1,150-mile rectangular plain within 14.5 miles of the sea).
 There is absolutely no other site on the planet that approaches the level of adherence that South America achieves.
 Does this constitute definitive proof that this is the site of Atlantis?
-Absolutely not, but the site does provide a level of intrigue insofar as how the Egyptians—who are claimed to be the original source of the Atlantis tale—could so accurately describe a location that truly exists but, according to archaeologists and historians, exists well outside their historical reach.
+Absolutely not, but the site does provide a level of intrigue insofar as how the ancient Egyptians—who are claimed to be the original source of the Atlantis tale—could so accurately describe a location that truly exists but, according to archaeologists and historians, exists well outside their historical reach.